gxworks/dibdib/docs/apps/dib2calc.md

   display.
 - The first toolbar button LA-NG switches the language.
 - The second button indicates and switches the view (VW).
-This will take you to the current list of operators and to the license, and back.
+This will take you to experimental mappings, then to the current list of operators, to the license, and back.
 - The layer (LY) buttons are not fully implemented yet.
-- The filter (QF-IL) applies to stored data mappings.
+- The filter (QF-IL) applies to stored data mappings (experimental).
 - GO is the button for applying (executing) operators (commands).
 Only some basic operators ('+', '-', '*', '/', ...) work immediately (i.e. without
   'GO').